joergpatz/laravel-hyper-response/README.md

 ## Usage

-Just like the Laravel json response, give the inherited Response Facade also a data type.
+Just like the Laravel Response::json() method, give the inherited Response Facade also a data type.

 For the HAL response: